 No one’s childhood is perfect.
 When we look back there’s always something we weren’t happy with or would look to change.

-No one should have to endure or live for 46 years in an emotional vacuum.
-Out of all my experiences, this is the biggest issue, I’m finding difficult to come to terms with.
-I’m basically missing out on understanding my symptoms around a disability I knew nothing about.
+But no one should have to endure or live for 46 years in an emotional vacuum.
+Out of all my experiences, this is the biggest issue I’m finding difficult to come to terms with.
+I’m missing out on understanding all my symptoms around a disability I knew nothing about.

-I may have also got help with school, without feeling I’d failed.
-Growing up I continually lived in an emotional vacuum knowing nothing about my disability, about how to manage my life alongside my disability, about myself, what made me, me.
+I may have also got help with school, without feeling I’d failed or without feeling isolated.
+Growing up I constantly lived in an emotional vacuum knowing nothing about my disability, about how to manage my life, about myself, what made me, me.
 Out of everything I’ve had to deal with, it’s the one thing I go back to.

-I could quite easily have given up.
-Sadly, the emotional vacuum that was my life ,would be in place for many years until an opportunity arose in the shape of my mum’s illness that allowed me to open the door and walk through.
+Truth be known I could quite easily have given up.
+The emotional vacuum that was my life, would be in place for many years until an opportunity arose in the shape of my mum’s terminal illness that allowed me to open that door and find out.

 My life would then be changed forever in the form of a diagnosis and The CP Diary.